Eastlit is a journal and network of supporting sites focused on creative writing, literature and art from or connected to East and South East Asia.

 Finally our archive is where older issues can be found.
 We only keep the three most recent issues on the navigation bar.
 For older issues, please take a look in the archive.

 Eastlit is now accepting work from writers in all categories of creative writing.
 We accept fiction, poetry, creative non-fiction, book reviews and extracts from novels.
 Please go to our submissions page for details.
 We welcome work from both published and unpublished writers.
 We encourage the submission of work by non-native writers.
 We will provide free help and support for non-native writers hoping to publish.
-We are now taking submissions for the following issues: July 2016 to December 2016.
+We are now taking submissions for the following issues: December 2016.
 We continue to encourage the submission of book reviews, photos and visual art.
 Please submit for these new categories and all others now.
 And remember that moving and visual art is also welcome on Eastlit Live.
 See above.
 And if you want the latest without checking back here, please follow us.
 Click on the follow us button on the left.
 You can also check our Latest page for updates.
 Subscribe to our newsletter for all the latest news.